aryan-gupta7/SceneIt/README.md

 - SceneIt will send notifications about events matching your interests.
 - Make sure to enable notifications in your account settings or browser to receive these alerts.

-## Contributing

-[Provide guidelines for how others can contribute to SceneIt]

-## License

-[Specify the license under which SceneIt is released]

-## Contact

-[Provide contact information or links for users to reach out with questions or feedback about SceneIt]